 - Relapse signs and symptoms, and what to do if a relapse occurs.

-In some treatment programs, the family meets in sessions with the therapist and teen and they discuss issues as a group.
+In some mental health treatment facilities, the family meets in sessions with the therapist and teen.
+Consequently, they discuss issues as a group.
 In other treatment programs, the family members meet with the therapist alone.

-In addition to participating in treatment programs, there are other things family members can do to help deal with teen mental illness.
-According to an article published by the American Academy of Pediatrics, parents of all teens should create a supportive, open atmosphere in which the teen feels they can tell the parents anything.
-Teens who know they won’t be punished for their thoughts might be more likely to share them, and parents might gain valuable information that can help them provide yet more help to the teen.
-Some forms of mental illness persist for years, and the parents will need to have open lines of communication with their teens so they can assist if a relapse occurs or the teen needs additional help.
+There are other things that family members can do.
+According to an article by the American Academy of Pediatrics, adults should create an open atmosphere.
+This lets kids feel they can tell the parents anything.
+Teens who know that they won’t be punished for their thoughts might be more likely to share them.
+Furthermore, parents might gain valuable information that can help them guide kids toward the right choices and behaviors.
+Some forms of mental disorders in teens persist for years.
+Thus, adults will need to have open lines of communication so they can assist if a relapse occurs or the teen needs help.

 Teen Mental Health Treatment Facilities at Newport Academy

 In addition, families should know that mental illness is treatable.
 Our teen mental health centers provide residential treatment, partial hospital programs, and outpatient services to help teens and families in crisis.
 We work closely with families to create sustainable healing.
 If you or someone you love is struggling, we’re here to help.
 We encourage you to contact us today.